JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_flaken.rst

    :header: "Fortran name", "Fortran type", "Default value"
    :widths: 30, 30, 30

-   "LWATER_PROFILE", "logical", "F"
+   "LWATER_PROFILE", "LOGICAL", ".FALSE."
-   "XZWAT_PROFILE", "real", ""
+   "XZWAT_PROFILE", "REAL", ""

-* LWATER_PROFILE: flag to save in the output file miscelleaneous fields.
+* :code:`LWATER_PROFILE` : flag to save in the output file miscelleaneous fields.
 The diagnostic is temperature at the depths defined by:

-* XZWAT_PROFILE: gdepth of output levels (m) in namelist
+* :code:`XZWAT_PROFILE` : depth of output levels (m) in namelist